prabhuSub/prabhuSub/README.md

 ## I'm a Student, Developer, and Teacher!
 - 🔭 I’m currently working on a research.
 Writing book on [An Evaluation System for Interpretable Models].📚
-- Working on projects - Sampling theorem, [Wrod2Vec Visualization], and multiprocessing Partial Dependency Plot for [Squark.ai]!📊
+- 💻 Working on projects - Sampling theorem, [Wrod2Vec Visualization], and multiprocessing Partial Dependency Plot for [Squark.ai] 📊
 - 🌱 I’m currently learning Cloud Engineering to enable myself as a Data Engineer 👨‍💻
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2020 Goals: Contribute more to the Open Source projects
 - ⚡ Fun fact: I love to draw and play guitar / drums.
 Also play Computer Games.